Shore Lunch 250: Former race

 The Minnesota 150 was a combination onetime ARCA Menards Series East and ARCA Menards Series West event held at Elko Speedway.
 Sean Caisse was the lone winner of the event.

 History

 In 2007, the NASCAR K&N Pro Series East and the NASCAR K&N Pro Series West held a lone combination race.
-Sean Caisse was the only winner of the event.
+Sean Caisse was the only winner of the event, scoring the overall win, while third place Mike David was awarded the race win for the West Series.